Home »

 Early research on “smart” insulin brings hope for safer type 1 diabetes management

 Researchers funded by the Type 1 Diabetes Grand Challenge have developed a new insulin–glucagon molecule, which could reduce dangerous drops in blood glucose, known as hypoglycaemia.
-For people living with type 1 diabetes, where hypoglycaemia is a constant risk, this breakthrough has the potential to make daily management safer and more reliable.

 Funding boost enables UK researchers to access European type 1 diabetes cell therapy collaboration